S3-working-group/s3-illustrations/docs/index.md

 # The Sociocracy 3.0 Illustration Repository

-This package contains 130 illustrations for Sociocracy 3.0 (a.k.a.
-S3), created for S3 resources like "S3 - A Practical Guide" and the S3 website.
+This package contains 130 illustrations for [Sociocracy 3.0](https://sociocracy30.org) (a.k.a.
+S3), created for S3 resources like *[S3 - A Practical Guide](https://sociocracy30.org/guide)* and the S3 website.

-For the moment, the illustrations are available as png files with 140dpi, both with white and transparent backgrounds, in English and German versions.
+Illustrations are available as PNG files with 140 dpi, both with white and transparent backgrounds.
+Currently there is English and German versions of each illustration, French and Hebrew versions coming soon.
+If you want to contribute to translating the illustrations into your language, please visit <https://sociocracy30.org/translations/> for more information.

+This project is maintained by [Bernhard Bockelbrink](https://evolving-collaboration/about-me/).
+For more information on S3 see the [Sociocracy 3.0 homepage](https://sociocracy30.org).

 ## Downloads